innobead/huber/README.md

 ```
 </details>

-3. Run `make generate` to generate the new package YAML file into `generated/packages`.
+3. Run `just generate` to generate the new package YAML file into `generated/packages`.
 The index.yaml file will be updated accordingly.
 > Notes:
-> - Remember to specify `GITHUB_TOKEN` environment variable with the appropriate permissions when running `make generate` to ensure package update successfully.
+> - Remember to specify `GITHUB_TOKEN` environment variable with the appropriate permissions when running `just generate` to ensure package update successfully.
 4. Finally, create a pull request (PR) to add this new package.